vim345/fullerite/README.md

 # AdHoc collectors

 Fullerite comes with a cli that makes it possible to run adhoc collectors from a file.
-All that is required is that the result of running that file is a `JSON` object adhering to a certain [schema](examples/adhoc/schema.json).
+All that is required is for the result of running that file to be a `JSON` object adhering to a certain [schema](examples/adhoc/schema.json).

 The following is the result of running `fullerite help visualize`: